Rules for recounts in presidential battleground states

 Automatic recount: Yes

-Recount law: A recount is triggered when the margin of victory between two candidates is less than or equal to 0.1 percentage points.
+Recount law: A recount is triggered when the margin of victory between two candidates is less than or equal to 0.1 percentage points of the total vote.

 Deadline: There is no set deadline for completion of a recount.